stephan-klein/supersonic/docs/supersonic/guides/ui/native-components/navigation-bar.md

   - It displays a **title** and optional **navigation bar buttons** for the current view
   - When applicable, it provides you with an automatic **back button** for going back in the navigation stack

-To learn more about how the navigation stack works, please see the [Navigation Stack][navigation-overview] guides.
+To learn more about how the navigation stack works, please see the [Navigation][navigation-overview] guides.
 </section>

 <section class="docs-section" id="super-navbar">